-ent in this guide refers to a small, medium, large or sporting y or gathering that occurs in a certain place, during a time, which has some level of impact on the immediate ndings.
-Small events usually have minimal impact on the area cal stakeholders while medium and large events will usually e additional services such as road closures, permit approvals, ding, health services and promotional assistance and often the public.
-Larger events may also require the assistance of authorities including NSW Police, public transport providers, ire Brigade, Ambulance Services, Rural Fire Service and external ers, and other commercial suppliers.
+An event in this guide refers to a small, medium, large or sporting activity or gathering that occurs in a certain place, during a certain time, which has some level of impact on the immediate surroundings.
+Small events usually have minimal impact on the area and local stakeholders while medium and large events will usually require additional services such as road closures, permit approvals, barricading, health services and promotional assistance and often involve the public.
+Larger events may also require the assistance of public authorities including NSW Police, public transport providers, NSW Fire Brigade, Ambulance Services, Rural Fire Service and external suppliers, and other commercial suppliers.